kupc25648/Frame_GA/README.md

 # Frame_GA
 Frame optimization using Genetic Algorithm in python

-This is the frame topology optimization program using Genetic Algorithm(GA).
+This is the frame geometry optimization program using Genetic Algorithm(GA).
 There are many types of GA.
 The type of GA in this program is developed from professor Yamamoto Kenji and Minakawa Youichi's GA.
 The program optimize the strain energy of the frame structure by adjusting nodal heights.